Tyson recalls frozen chicken that could contain plastic bits

 Tyson said a breading supplier first flagged the problem on June 8, warning that its product was possibly contaminated with blue and clear pieces of soft plastic.

-The FDA, which said that the contamination posed a low health risk, urged food service establishments who have purchased the recalled chicken to dispose of the product immediately.
+The U.S. Department of Agriculture's Food Safety and Inspection Service, which said that the contamination posed a low health risk, urged food service establishments who have purchased the recalled chicken to dispose of the product immediately.

 As of June 9, there have been no reports of injuries associated with the possible contamination.
 If you think you were injured or sickened by the recalled chicken, the FDA recommended seeking medical treatment.